ipuhakka/BetAI/DataParser/README.md

 "Connection to the database X failed"
 ```

-Database doesn't exist or does not contain the schema.
+Database has not been created, it does not exist or path given to it was invalid.